tikv/rfcs/text/2018-08-29-unsafe-destroy-range.md

         ```
     * The logic of `UnsafeDestroyRange` is quite similar to `DeleteRange` in apply worker: First, call `delete_files_in_range` to quickly drop most of the data and also quickly release the space; Then, scan and delete all remaining keys in the range.

         We should choose a proper batch size for the second step (scan and delete).
 Currently raftstore uses 4MB as the max batch size when doing scan-deleting.
 In our tests, we found that if we use 4MB, as the write batch size in the second step (scan and delete), running it will reduce OLTP QPS by 30% ~ 60%.
-However if we set batch size smaller such as 32KB, then QLTP QPS is not affected any more.
+However, if we set batch size smaller such as 32KB, then QLTP QPS is not affected any more.

     The story of TiKV is ended here.
 But to show why this thing is useful, let's continue to see what we will do on TiDB: